m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Device ID**: Ensure that the device ID is correct and corresponds to an existing camera in the integration.
+- Device ID: Ensure that the device ID is correct and corresponds to an existing camera in the integration.
-- **Data Corruption**: There might be corruption in the configuration data.
+- Data Integrity: There might be issues with the configuration data.
 Try restarting Home Assistant or re-adding the integration.
-- **Logs**: Check Home Assistant logs for any related error messages that can provide more context.
+- Logs: Check Home Assistant logs for any related error messages that can provide more context.

 ## 4. Failed to Remove Device